5 Most Important Sales Skills You Need to Master

 Active listening = paying maximum attention to the client's problems, shortcomings and ideas without interruption.
 The client must know that the salesperson perceives, understands and thinks about his/her problems.

-By actively listening to the trader:
+By actively listening to the salesman:

 • gets to know the client's needs faster and finds the best solution for them,